coderdj/kodiaq/_sources/deployment.txt

     cd kodiaq
     ./configure --enable-lite
     make

+.. note:: As with the slave module, the lite module will automatically detect if you have libmongoclient (for mongodb output) and libpbf/libprotobuf (for file output).
+If you are missing these libraries certain output modes will be unavailable.
+You will be informed at the end of the configure script which output modes have been found on your system.

 Assuming you are successful, the koSlave executable should be installed with a special flag that allows local operation.
 To operate